michaelyatco/choredoor/ChoreDoor5.md

     >Hint - The `door1Doom` should be with the logic that has `openDoor1` having the `botDoor` value.
 The other two boolean variables should follow the same pattern.

-4. [ ] Now we have the **game over** boolean value attached to one random door.
-The next step is having this value act as a condition in an "if-else" statement within the `doorImage.onclick` event.
-Beneath the current logic, write an "if" statement that will change the text in the `startButton` variable to `'Game over!'`.
+4. [ ] Now you have the **game over** boolean value attached to one random door.
+The next step is having this value act as a condition in an `if-else` statement within the `doorImage.onclick` event.
+Beneath the current logic, write an `if` statement that will change the text in the `startButton` variable to `'Game over!'`.

-    >Hint - The syntax for this "if-else" statement follows:
+    >Hint - The syntax for this `if-else` statement follows:

      ```
       if(doorDoom) {